Contemporary Issues in Accounting (11217.2)

 On Science Direct, you have access to major accounting journals including Accounting, Organizations and Society, Critical Perspectives on Accounting, the British Accounting Review and others.

-On Emerald, there are a number of accounting journals, but the most useful for this unit is Accounting, Auditing and Accountability Journal.
+On Emerald, there are a number of accounting journals, but the most useful for this unit is the Accounting, Auditing and Accountability Journal.

 Other leading accounting journals include The Accounting Review, Journal of Accounting Research, Contemporary Accounting Review, Journal of Accounting and Economics.